Arasuri Maa Ambe

-Synopsis
+Plot

 The story of Arasuri Maa Ambe is based on the mythical history of the Ambaji Temple, which is located close to the border of Rajasthan and Gujarat.
 The temple is one of the 51 Shakti peethas in India.
 It is believed that the Shakti Peethas were formed in the regions where the body parts of goddess Shakti or Sati fell, when Lord Shiva was carrying her corpse and performing the Tāṇḍava nṛtya, the dance of destruction, after the death of his beloved, Sati.
 The film tells the story of Shiva and Sati, the daughter of Daksha.
 The son of Lord Brahma, Daksh, was against his daughter's wish to marry Shiva.
 However, Sati disobeyed her father and married Shiva.
 The story of the film goes on to follow the myths surrounding the rivalry between Daksha and Shiva.
 It explores how Daksha insulted Shiva, Sati immolated herself, and Shiva performed the dance of destruction.